artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/large-LMs/large-LMs.md

 > My favorite professor at the University of Pennsylvania is Chris Callison-

-and genertaing again.
+and generating again.
 Now save its output for the end of the semester for your course reviews.
 (Just kidding).
 Here's an example of what it generated when I ran it.

 <center>